ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 [**GTmetrix:**](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}
 GTmetrix is a page speed testing tool which provides pretty decent data with a cool UI.
 It provides crucial data on **number of requests**, **minification status**, **possible optimization** etc., In GTmetrix, my home page scores a whopping 99%!

-Many speed testing sites will let you know that your CSS, JS, HTML are not minified, images can be compressed etc., but this website gives you the optimized files right away to use.
+Many speed testing sites will let you know that your CSS, JS, HTML are not minified, images can be compressed etc., but, this website gives you the optimized files right away to use.
 I usually download fully compressed image suggested by GTmetrix and replace the original image to enhances the speed.

+> GT Metrix provides optimized image, css and js files that can be downloaded!

 It also provides YSlow score and details on why your website is loading slowly.
 Another important feature is historical data.
 The website stores the result in a database and fetches with a graph when you click on **History**!
 I just love it.
-It has helped me keep a track on my website speed.
+It has helped me a lot to keep a track on my website speed and compare with historic data.

 ![Jekyll speed test on GTmetrix](/images/jekyll-speed-optimization-test-gtmetrix.jpg){:width="700px" max-height="237px" .full}